dojo/docs/dojox/data/jsonPathStore.rst

 * dump(options)

-  Takes a options keyword parameter accepting clone, cleanMeata, and suppressExportMeta Boolean options and an export type option that takes "raw" or "json" as the parameters.
+  Takes a options keyword parameter accepting clone, cleanMeta, and suppressExportMeta Boolean options and an export type option that takes "raw" or "json" as the parameters.

-Two addtional notification events are also triggered in this store, onSave() and onRevert() which will each be called after their respective events have completed.
+Two additional notification events are also triggered in this store, onSave() and onRevert() which will each be called after their respective events have completed.